robertbrockie/pr-generator/README.md

 # Slackyify Github Pull Requests

-A Bookmarklet to aid in notifying you team that new Github pull requests that are about to be deployed via Slack.
+A Chrome Extension or Bookmarklet to aid in notifying you team that new Github pull requests that are about to be deployed via Slack.

 So, you have a PR that you want to get into production.
 After a long arduous code review your code is